konstantinengelmayer/base-python/docs/units/_unit08/unit08-01_Intro.md

 * sort
 * bind
 * merge
-specific datum in vectors, lists, matrices and data.frames.
+specific arrays, lists, matrices and data.frames.

 ## Comments?
 You can leave comments below if you have questions or remarks about any of the text or code in this unit.